 To avoid vacancies, you need rental listings that stand out for your target market.
 Review your current listings and practices.
 A good property manager must spend time learning what goes into a compelling listing that minimizes vacancy time, including using professional photos!

 3. High Levels of Organization

 With excellent organization and optimized process, your team never misses a maintenance issue, phone call from an owner, or a renewal.
-Catching every detail helps property management business owners become more efficient and maximize income!
+Catching every detail helps property management business owners develop more efficient property management operations and maximize income!

 4. Expert Vendor Management

 When a tenant calls with a maintenance issue, you need the right vendors to get the job done quickly (without sacrificing quality).
 Property managers need the right resources to manage maintenance services effectively!
 Having a vetted vendor network helps property managers deliver the ideal maintenance solutions without high costs or repeated attempts to fix the same problem.